oneeve8/kobble-data/content/Tutorial2.md

 A Track has a green train track icon

 The Presentation icon is a presentation screen,
 The Markdown icon is the letter M,
-And the Link icon is a chain
+And the Link icon is a chain.
-You will notice an icon with a square and an arrow, tapping that opens your link in
+You will notice an icon with a square and an arrow, tapping that opens your link in a new window Or you can open your link in your Kobble view.

 Open a new window,
 Folder icon